Relintai/entity_spell_system/README.md

 ### Spawning

-Since spawning (= creating) entities is entirely dependant on the type of game you are making, ESS cannot do everything for you.
+Since spawning (= creating) entities is entirely dependent on the type of game you are making, ESS cannot do everything for you.
 It will set up stats, equipment etc, but there is no way to set up positions for example.

 You can implement your spawning logic by inheriting from `ESSEntitySpawner`, and implementing `_request_entity_spawn`.